owenshen24/golb/contents/Habits:-Theory,-Creation,-and-Removal.md

-title: Habits 101
+title: Habits: Theory, Creation, and Removal
-summary: WIP.
-A comprehensive overview of the literature on habits, how to form them, and how to break them.
+summary:  A comprehensive overview of the literature on habits; covers some theory, how to form them, and how to break them.

 ### Outline